CodyReichert/awesome-cl/README.md

 For awesome *software*, see [lisp-lang.org's success stories](http://lisp-lang.org/success/) and the [awesome-cl-software](https://github.com/azzamsa/awesome-cl-software) list.

+All libraries listed here are available from [Quicklisp][16] unless stated otherwise.
+The ones marked with a :star: are so widespread and solid that they became community standards.
+You can't be wrong with them.
+This is the case for Quicklisp, BordeauxThreads and such.
+Libraries denoted with a 👍 are the ones we like and want to promote here at the Awesome-cl list.
+They proved solid, they may solve a problem better than a community standard but they aren't as widespread, or not considered as stable.
+For example, we prefer Spinneret over Cl-Who.

 Add something new!
 See the [contributing](#contributing) section for adding something to the list.

-All libraries listed here are available from [Quicklisp][16] unless stated otherwise.

 This is released under the GNU Free Documentation License - its text is provided in the LICENSE file.
 This repository is also mirrored on